ReactiveDesignPatterns/website/README.md

-## Visit the link below for access to website files
+## Visit the link below to access the website files
 https://www.reactivedesignpatterns.com/.